mtsmfm/language_server-protocol-ruby/README.md

 ## Usage

-:memo: Currently, this gem supports only stdio as transport layer.
+Currently, this gem supports only stdio as transport layer out of box.

 ```ruby
 require "language_server-protocol"